 Haze and Heat Policy

 The air in Penang is generally clean and clear.
-Periodically the Air Pollution Index (API) does creep up into unhealthy levels, usually in September and October.
-When that happens Dalat uses these Malaysian Ministry of Education guidelines and input from other local schools and agencies including the Department of Environment, local media, etc. An important indicator will be the Air Pollution Index (API) and action will be taken according to the API levels with the following guidelines:
+Periodically the Air Quality Index (AQI) does creep up into unhealthy levels, usually in September and October.
+When that happens Dalat consults the Malaysian Ministry of Education (MOE) guidelines and input from other local schools and agencies including the Department of Environment, local media, etc. An important indicator will be the Air Quality Index (AQI) and action will be taken according to the AQI levels with the following guidelines:

 Dalat has put into place the following policies: